 General Challenges of Handling a Distributed Workforce

-While the shift to remote work is set to add even more responsibilities and layers of complication to HR, the basic functions that HR departments were originally created to address remain as critical as ever in 2021.
-The following breakdown looks at the unique challenges HR faces in the areas of employee support, compliance, and onboarding/offboarding as the workplace becomes increasingly remote.
+While the shift to remote work is set to add even more responsibilities and layers of complication to HR, the basic functions that HR departments were originally created to address remain as critical as ever.
+The following breakdown looks at managing a remote workforce proven practices in the areas of employee support, compliance, and onboarding/offboarding as the workplace becomes increasingly remote.

 Getting Support to Remote Employees